opnfv/fuel/docs/installationprocedure/installation.instruction.rst

 #.
 How many nodes and what roles you want to deploy (Controllers, Storage, Computes)

 #.
-Monitoring options you want to deploy (Ceilometer, Syslog, erc.).
+Monitoring options you want to deploy (Ceilometer, Syslog, etc.).

 #.
-Other options not covered in the document are available in the links above
+Other options not covered in the document are available in the links
+above

 This information will be needed for the configuration procedures